Here are our best kitchen floor ideas on a budget including pros and cons for each type.

 Laminate flooring

 For those willing to invest a little more money there is a type of “water-resistant” laminate floor material that may provide better protection against a wet environment.
-For a normal budget friendly laminate floor the average cost per foot is around $1.10 a linear foot.
+For a normal budget friendly laminate the average cost per foot is around $1.10 a linear foot.
 For the more durable water resistant type it can cost $3.00 a ft or more.

 Working with a budget can be frustrating, you might feel that your choices are limited and you can’t have the floor of your dreams.
 But with such a broad range of materials available at our disposal, a small budget doesn’t have to mean limits.